 History & Research

 The first study of the mental health benefits of journaling was done in 1983 by James Pennebaker & Sandy Beall, and published in 1986.
 Pennebaker and Beall found that when college students were assigned to write about their trauma for four days, 15 minutes a day, those students were half as likely to visit the student Health Center over the following six months.
 (These results were later replicated by Jan Kiecolt-Glaser and Ron Glaser in 1988.)

-While bullet journaling for mental health is a relatively new practice, researchers have known since the mid-1980’s that journaling (what the folks who study this practice referred to as “reflective expressive writing”) can have a powerful effect on mental health.
-For many, however, lived-experience (that is, noticing real life mental health benefits of journalling) validated the benefits of journaling long before researchers were able to document it through studies.
+While bullet journaling for mental health is a relatively new practice, researchers have known since the mid-1980s that journaling (what the folks who study this practice referred to as “reflective expressive writing”) can have a powerful effect on mental health.
+For many, however, lived experience (that is, noticing real-life mental health benefits of journaling) validated the benefits of journaling long before researchers were able to document it through studies.

 Bullet journaling is a method of journaling intended to increase productivity through list-making, shorthand symbolism, and visual organization.
 Perhaps ironically, bullet journaling has also become known for complex layouts, intricate lettering, and time-consuming art.
-Both simple and complex bullet journals have their benefits, and there continues to be a strong argument for longhand journaling in the way in which you can more fully represent emotional experience.
+Both simple and complex bullet journals have their benefits, and there continues to be a strong argument for longhand journaling in how you can more fully represent emotional experience.

 - Hölzel, B. K., Carmody, J., Vangel, M., Congleton, C., Yerramsetti, S. M., Gard, T., & Lazar, S. W. (2011).
 Mindfulness practice leads to increases in regional brain gray matter density.
 Psychiatry Research, 191(1), 36–43. https://doi.org/10.1016/j.pscychresns.2010.08.006